katerebekah/csharp-dotnet-milestones/1-foundations/resources/FND_REGEX.md

 ## Character Classes

 Character Classes are used for providing characters you like to match.
 They are delimited by `[` and `]`.
 Inside the square brackets you would put a sequence of characters.
 Character classes, by default, matches one character and are written like: `[abcdef]`.
-This means "you can match 'a' or 'b' or 'c' or 'd' or 'e' or 'f'".
+This means you can match 'a' or 'b' or 'c' or 'd' or 'e' or 'f'.

-Character Classes can contain letters, numbers, ranges of numbers (ex. `0-9`) , ranges of letters (ex. `a-z`) or any combination there of.
+Character Classes can contain letters, numbers, ranges of numbers (ex. `0-9`) , ranges of letters (ex. `a-z`) or any combination thereof.
 The following is a valid character class that will match any digit or uppercase letter, `[0-9A-Z]`.

 Consider the following example.
 Let's say you want match the first letter of the following string, `f`: